 A general program that focuses on the relationships between groups of measurements, and similarities and differences, using probability theory and techniques derived from it.
 Includes instruction in the principles in probability theory, binomial distribution, regression analysis, standard deviation, stochastic processes, Monte Carlo method, Bayesian statistics, non-parametric statistics, sampling theory, and statistical techniques.

-The best ranked institutions for Statistics, General majors include Harvard University, the University of California-Los Angeles and Carnegie Mellon University with 7 students graduating with a degree in Statistics, General at Harvard University.
+The best ranked institutions for Statistics, General majors include the University of Chicago, Columbia University in the City of New York and Stanford University with 6 students graduating with a degree in Statistics, General at the University of Chicago.
 Learn more about college options in the table below.

 Majoring in Statistics, General, your experience could lead you towards different careers.
 Statistics, General majors go on to find jobs including Mathematical Science Teachers, Postsecondary and Natural Sciences Managers which are in high demand.
 Some of the jobs with the highest salary for Statistics, General majors include Natural Sciences Managers, Actuaries and Statisticians.